I.A.S. Adewale: Career

 He joined the Marine Department as a clerk in 1938 but later moved to London where he trained with the Royal Air Force and was a wireless air gunner towards the end of the War.
 In 1948, he began law studies in London and qualified to be a barrister in 1951.
 Thereafter, he returned to Lagos to start a law practice.
 In 1954, he was the candidate of Action Group in the Lagos Central Constituency for a House of Representative seat but lost to TOS Benson of NCNC, in 1959, he won a seat on the Lagos Town Council, serving until 1962.
 He later served on the board of various institutions such as the Nigeria Railway Corporation, UCH and Nigeria Ex-Servicemen's Welfare Association.

 Adewale was a former chairman of Island Club.
 In a club address by J.K.
-Randle, he called Adewale, the boy is good, which later became a popular nick name.
+Randle, he called Adewale, the boy is good, which later became a popular nickname.
 In 1968, he was appointed Lagos State Commissioner of Finance, in a pioneer cabinet that included Shafi Edu, Adeniran Ogunsanya and Ganiyu Dawodu.